omeka/omeka-s-enduser/docs/modules/datavisualization.md

 ##### Count of items with property values in a time series

-This option visualizes the count of items that have selected values of a selected property over a selected period of time.
-You will have the ability to enter in desired values in a list.
-(You may find it useful to copy values for this list from the Faceted Browse module, when it loads available values of a given faceted property.)
+This option visualizes the count of items that have selected values of one selected property within a specified range of time.
+Enter in desired values in a list.
+(You may find it useful to copy values for this list from the Faceted Browse module, as it can load all available values of a given faceted property.)

 Each entry in the list of values will have a separate colour.
 The graph will display instances of each value in each date bucket (e.g. each year, or each ten-year span).

 Line (no points), Points (no line), Line and points.